-6.2.1. \square Inpatient services (Section 2110(a)(1))
+6.2.1.
+Inpatient services (Section 2110(a)(1))

-- The NC Health Choice Program will not cover any long-term care services.
-See Section 8 for co-payment requirements associated with this benefit.
-Utilization review and prior authorization for services may be required. - The state may waive the prior authorization requirements for services listed in Section 6 of the CHIP state plan for enrollees who are living and/or working in Governor declared or federally declared disaster areas or other areas as determined by the North Carolina Department of Health and Human Services. - 6.2.2. \square Outpatient services (Section 2110(a)(2))
+The NC Health Choice Program will not cover any long-term care services.
+See Section 8 for copayment requirements associated with this benefit.
+Utilization review and prior authorization for services may be required.
+6.2.2.
+Outpatient services (Section 2110(a)(2))